Young adults are drinking less in global north, but more in global south

 This happened at a time when foreigners were coming to Bangladesh for work more frequently.

-The other purpose behind relaxing the law was to hold control on illicit drinking, which is as vibrant as it is in India.
+The other purpose behind relaxing the law was to have control over illicit drinking, which is very vibrant.

-As a result, local production has been promoted over import, which saw its revenue increasing to $32 million in 2020-21 from $23.5 million within five years.
+As a result, local production has been promoted over import, which saw its revenue increasing to $32 million in 2020-21 from $23.5 million five years back.
 The next fiscal year saw another 36% growth.

 Are bigger causes like climate change, greenness, and equity and diversion movements playing any roles in it?
 Not much is known in this regard – we will have to wait to have a deeper understanding.